 “The most persuasive Paul booster remains the ravishing, brilliant, and eloquent Ilana Mercer.
 I don’t say you’ll agree with her, only that this is the Pauline Gospel at its best.
 If you won’t buy it from Ilana, you won’t buy it from anyone.”

-Ilana has been a guest on ABC Radio (the Australian Broadcasting Corporation), and on radio stations across America.
-These include “Talk Back,” the nationally syndicated show of the late, legendary George Putnam, The Mike Church Show (aka the “King Dude”) on the Sirius Patriot Channel, and Sean Hannity’s nationally syndicated radio show, on which she appeared to defend NFL quarterback, Michael Vick.
-About Ilana’s work, Mr. Hannity had this to say:
+Ilana has been a guest recently (May 1, 2021) on Michelle Malkin’s “Sovereign Nation,” on Newsmax TV (“it’s systemic anti-whiteness”), ABC Radio (the Australian Broadcasting Corporation), and on radio stations across America.
+These include “Talk Back,” the nationally syndicated show of the late, legendary George Putnam, The Mike Church Show (aka the “King Dude”) on the Sirius Patriot Channel, and Sean Hannity’s nationally syndicated radio show, on which she appeared, regrettably, to defend NFL quarterback Michael Vick (honest thinkers admit to mistakes).
+About Ilana’s work, Mr. Hannity said this:

 Having read your columns throughout the years, I think I know you a little bit—I know you come from a very intellectual point of view, an intellectually honest point of view—you have given the most articulate argument I’ve heard [‘In Defense of Michael Vick’‘] on the other side of this, one that is consistent with many of the views you have.
 (August 17, 2007)

 Ilana was born in South Africa, which her father, Rabbi Ben Isaacson, decided to leave pursuant to harassment by the South African security police on account of his anti-apartheid preaching and activism.
-(Ilana herself fought petty apartheid tirelessly.)
+(Ilana herself, on return, decades later, fought petty apartheid tirelessly.)
 The family departed in the 1960s for Israel, where Ilana spent her formative years.
 She returned to South-Africa in the 1980s, married and had a daughter.
 The family emigrated to Canada in 1995, and then went on to settle in the US.

-In a review titled “The Passion of Principles,” the Objectivist magazine The Free Radical called Ilana’s first book, Broad Sides: One Woman’s Clash With a Corrupt Culture “a perfect mix of reason and rhetoric.”
+In a review titled “The Passion of Principles,” the Objectivist magazine The Free Radical called Ilana’s first book, Broad Sides: One Woman’s Clash With a Corrupt Culture, “a perfect mix of reason and rhetoric.”
 (Here are part 2 & part 3 of the review.)
-Maryland’s Ron Smith of WBAL Radio has described her as “a refreshingly original writer on the issues of our time.”
+The late great Ron Smith of WBAL Radio, Maryland, had described her as “a refreshingly original writer on the issues of our time.”
 Others have praised Ilana as a particularly strong stylist, with “no less powerful an intellectual punch as Ayn Rand, only wickedly funny.”
 (Citations are here and here).

-Ilana’s latest book, released in June of 2011, is Into the Cannibal’s Pot: Lessons for America from post-Apartheid South Africa.
+Ilana’s latest book is The Trump Revolution: The Donald’s Creative Destruction Deconstructed (June 29, 2016).
+It was the first serious analysis of the Trump phenom, and certainly the first libertarian book of Trump.
+Released in June of 2011, her second book is Into the Cannibal’s Pot: Lessons for America from post-Apartheid South Africa.
 Into the Cannibal’s Pot is a polemical work anchored in history, reality, fact, and the political philosophy of classical liberalism.
 It is a manifesto against mass society, arguing against raw, ripe democracy, here (in the US), there (in South Africa), and everywhere.
 “Into the Cannibal’s Pot” follows Russell Kirk’s contention that “true freedom can be found only within the framework of a social order.”
 It is intended as a reminder that, however imperfect, civilized societies are fragile.
 They can, and will, crumble in culturally inhospitable climes.
 The tyranny of political correctness, so unique to the West—plays a role in their near-collapse.
 Advanced societies don’t just die; they either wither from within, or, like South Africa, are finished off by other western societies.

 All is not grim.
 Ilana does pause to turn the arrows in her epistolary quiver away from the state—the Thing the inimical Sir Humphrey Applebee of the British satire “Yes, Prime Minister” called a disorganized criminal organization.
 She covers popular culture, mainstream media, Hollywood, and pseudo-science.
 From sex to music, it’s all here, minus the unpalatable pabulum served by the mummified media.